gleez/docker-images/nginx/README.md

 # Supported Docker versions

 This image is officially supported on Docker version 1.13.0.

-Support for older versions (down to 1.6) is provided on a best-effort basis.

 Please see [the Docker installation documentation](https://docs.docker.com/installation/) for details on how to upgrade your Docker daemon.